- About Us

 Service and Outreach

 SAINT PAUL'S CARES!
-Did you know that the St. Paul’s Pastoral Care Team can assist you in in getting connected with someone who can bring you to church periodically?
-The availability of rides depend your location, volunteer resources available, and the mass you wish to attend.
+Did you know that we have three designated handicapped parking places in the auxiliary lot behind Carwithen House?
+Please do not park in these places unless you are actually handicapped.
+If you need assistance getting to and from your car, the St. Paul’s Pastoral Care Team can try to find a helper on Sundays and Holy Days.
 Please contact us at 202-337-2020 ext.
 31, or at firstname.lastname@example.org, or by filling out a blue pastoral care card found on the visitors' table in the Atrium.
-You may also speak to a member of the clergy.

 YOU ARE NEEDED – CAN YOU HELP?